daltonmatos/kk2-firmware/Readme.md

 The research can be found here: http://daltonmatos.com/pages/avrgcc-avrasm2-en.html

-The scripts and tools to automate the mixedcode building is in another project in my Github profile: https://github.com/daltonmatos/avrgcc-mixed-with-avrasm2

-The main script is: ``experiments/build-ihex.sh`` inside this repository.

-Below you will find a suggestion on the necessary steps to accomplish this migration.

 # Building the project

 There is a Makefile that builds all necessary parts of the project.
 Things you need to know brefore running make: